 Vendors must submit this form when they believe another vendor is misrepresenting his or her product.
 A \$50 filing fee must accompany this Product Challenge.
-This fee will be returned to the challenger(s) if the claim is verified.
+This fee will be returned to the challenger if the claim is verified.
 Please submit this form directly to CFM Management at the CFM or within one week of the CFM during which the alleged violation occurred.
-To the extent authorized by law, CFM Management will not disclose the vendor's name who submits a CFM Vendor Product Challenge Form to third parties.
+To the extent authorized by law, CFM Management will not disclose the originator of the CFM Vendor Product Challenge Form to third parties.